mlflow/mlflow/README.rst

 Saving and Serving Models
 -------------------------
-To illustrate managing models, the ``mlflow.sklearn`` package can log scikit-learn models as MLflow artifacts and then load them again for serving.
+For illustrating model management, the ``mlflow.sklearn`` package can log scikit-learn models as MLflow artifacts and then load them again for serving.
 There is an example training application in ``examples/sklearn_logistic_regression/train.py`` that you can run as follows::